About Erin

 Pots.

-Her functional work is inspired by the seasons and ingredients she loves to cook with.
-Erin is an avid baker of breads and loves roasting vegetables from her garden.
+Her functional work is inspired by dishes she grew up using and ingredients she loves to cook with.
+Her tableware pieces are decorated in slip-trailed patterns and a color palette inspired by 1960s and 1970s Pyrex surface designs.
+Some of her favorites are the Infinite Wheat and Daisy Chain series.
 Her work is all atmospheric fired in either a wood or gas kiln.

 Wheat decorated Goblets